Saturday, September 17, 2011

 1991: Guns N' Roses released the albums Use Your Illusion I and Use Your Illusion II.

-1994: Boyz II Men made it five weeks at #1 on the R&B chart with "I'll Make Love to You".
+1994: Boyz II Men made it five weeks at #1 on the R&B chart with "I'll Make Love To You".

-1994: Boyz II Men owned the top song with "I'll Make Love to You", Lisa Loeb & Nine Stories were at #2 with "Stay (I Missed You)" and Changing Faces were going to "Stroke You Up".
-Babyface was stuck at 4 with "When Can I See You" while John Mellencamp and Me'Shell NdegeOcello dropped with the remake of the Van Morrison song "Wild Night".
-The rest of the Top 10: Luther Vandross & Mariah Carey had a good remake of "Endless Love" that climbed from 31-6, Coolio's "Fantastic Voyage" was on its way down, Elton John was still in the Top 10 after 18 weeks with "Can You Feel the Love Tonight", Sheryl Crow's first big hit "All I Wanna' Do" joined the Top 10 and Warren G had "This D.J.".
+1994: Boyz II Men owned the top song with "I'll Make Love To You", Lisa Loeb & Nine Stories were at #2 with "Stay (I Missed You)" and Changing Faces were going to "Stroke You Up".
+Babyface was stuck at 4 with "When Can I See You" while John Mellencamp and Me'Shell Ndegeocello dropped with the remake of the Van Morrison song "Wild Night".
+The rest of the Top 10: Luther Vandross & Mariah Carey had a good remake of "Endless Love" that climbed from 31-6, Coolio's "Fantastic Voyage" was on its way down, Elton John was still in the Top 10 after 18 weeks with "Can You Feel The Love Tonight", Sheryl Crow's first big hit "All I Wanna' Do" joined the Top 10 and Warren G had "This D.J.".

 2002: Bono of U2 met with U.S. President George W. Bush to discuss giving more money towards AIDS initiatives.
 Afterwards, Bono said "I'm not peddling a cause.
 Seven thousand people dying per day is not a cause.
 It's an emergency."
 Bush did not increase funding.